amrrs/randquotes/README.md

 cat(randquotes::randquote_simple())
 ```

-    ## It’s not the paper’s fault that so much shit is printed.
+    ## When is the last time you saw a Lamborghini sale?
-    ## -Alejandro Magallanes
+    ## -Chris Campbell

 ## Courtesy